lluissabarich/task9/README.md

-# really, you shouldn't be using this.
-This is my prototype simple application
+# This is my prototype simple application